Naveenkumar-Kanniyappan/Naveenkumar-K/README.md

 -->

 # 👨‍💻 About Me:
-Hi, I'm **Naveenkumar Kanniyappan**.
-I am passionate about coding and technology.
+Hi, I'm **Naveenkumar Kanniyappan**, a passionate web developer.
+I am currently learning as a **Full Stack Web Developer Trainee** at **DCKAP Palli**.
+I’m excited to grow my skills in web development and contribute to real-world projects.
 Here's a quick look at my technical skills:

 ## 🖥️ Technical Skills:
 <p align="left">